-What Rakusan had wanted and expected as a Foster book was a catalogue raisonné and a biographical sketch.
-As early as 1950 Rakusan had prepared a pasted-up manuscript version of the book he hoped would be printed.
+What Rakusan had wanted and expected as a Foster book was a catalogue raisonné including a brief biography.
+By 1950 Rakusan had prepared a pasted-up scrapbook manuscript version of the book he hoped would be printed.

 It contains several personal photographs and notes and examples of his work.

 Most importantly every woodblock print in the 100 Series and the 36 Series is illustrated and numbered in consecutive order of first publication.

 Marginal notes added in early 1951 indicate Rakusan's frustration and disappointment that the book he had so wanted was not to appear.

 Nevertheless Rakusan permitted Foster to scale back the book project to what became the Foster booklet.
 Foster selected copies of twenty-four 100 Series prints from his own collection to serve as the primary illustrations in the booklet.
 Foster also prepared the brief drawing instructions and provided captions and a minimal commentary.

 Foster solicited additional material from Rakusan specifically for inclusion in the book.